Nuvama Wealth Management Ltd (NSE: NUVAMA) Q3 2026 Earnings Call dated Jan. 27, 2026

 Ashish Kehair

-So therefore in line with that the incentive and the bonus provisions went up.
-And second was in the capital markets business.
-So in both we have the flexibility to move up and down and broadly we try to track the variable provisions in line with the revenue so that we don’t have a shock in any quarter in fourth quarter it’s not that we will have something unreasonable or large come in which is disproportionate to the revenue percentage.
+And broadly, we try to track the variable provisions in line with the revenue so that we don’t have a shock in any quarter.
+In fourth quarter, it’s not that we will have something unreasonable or large come in, which is disproportionate to the revenue percentage.
 So it should be in line with what we have been seeing till now.
-And our overall cost income range also should be in line.
+And our overall cost to income range also should be in line.
+It will not be materially different.

-It will not be materially different in terms of the margin profile for ECM DCM we’ve not gone to that level because there are a lot of resources which are also common.
-But broadly if one were to, I mean this is just a guess, I don’t have actual numbers.
-DCM would be maybe slightly better margin because people cost could be slightly lower than ECM side maybe 1 is at 40, 1 is at 60 and blended we operate at 50 and institutional equity will range from a 50 to 60, 65 range depending on the performance of revenues.
+In terms of the margin profile.
+For ECM, DCM, we’ve not gone to that level because there are a lot of resources, which are also common.
+But broadly, if one were to — I mean this is just a guess, I don’t have actual numbers.
+DCM would be maybe slightly better margin because people cost could be slightly lower than ECM side, maybe one is at 40%, one is at 60% and blended we operate at 50% and institutional equity will range from 50% to 60%, 65% range, depending on the performance of revenues.
+When the revenues go significantly up, the cost to income comes down and vice versa.

-When the revenues go significantly up, the cost income comes down and vice Versa on amc.
-Yes, you heard right.
-I can just.
-And I can tell you broadly how we are looking at the breakup.
-Essentially if you are able to launch our new commercial real estate fund and do maybe 2,500, 3,000 there and if credit is also launched which we are planning maybe by Q1, latest by Q2 and one could do another to 3000 there.
-Once we migrate our flagship strategies of current AIF absolute return and long short into SIF, we expect flows to improve because SIF gives us significantly improved tax profile for the customers and our absolute return and long shot still are in the top quartile in terms of performance.
+On AMC, yes, you heard right.
+I can just — and I can tell you broadly how we are looking at the breakup.
+Essentially, if we are able to launch our new commercial real estate fund and do maybe INR2,500 crores, INR3,000 crores there.
+And if credit is also launched, which we are planning maybe by Q1, latest by Q2 and one could do another INR2,000 crores, INR3,000 crores there.
+Once we migrate our flagship strategies of current AIF absolute return and long-shot into SIF, we expect flows to improve because SIF gives us significantly improved tax profile for the customers.
+And our absolute return and long-shot still are in the top quartile in terms of performance.

 Dipanjan Ghosh